 - Sights: Single bead

-- Safety: Push bar (rear of trigger guard)
+- Safety: Push bar (rear of the trigger guard)

-This new Remington 870 model has several legitimate options for shotgun shooters.
-From the basic target shooter, to the most dynamic self-defense situations, there are plenty of reasons why the new 870 DM could be a great selection.
+From the basic target shooter to the most dynamic self-defense situations, there are plenty of reasons why the new 870 DM could be a great selection.
 Target shooters have the benefit of additional rounds and faster reloads to keep the fun going.
 Those choosing a shotgun for home defense not only have the potential for more rounds, but more confidence in reloads should that be necessary.

 Finally, the advance of competition shooting provides the Remington 870 DM with another great potential for shooters.
 The need and ability to reload quickly is known to be one of the best methods to reduce overall times during a competition.
 The 870 DM offers incredibly quick reloading, without the use of specialty loaders or the hope that your fingers will be true to form under stress.